sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

    services.AddDbContext<DataContext>(options => options.UseNpgsql(Configuration.GetConnectionString("PostgreSqlConnectionString")));
    ```

-17. Remove the reference to the Oracle connection ConfigureServices method.
+17. Remove the reference to the Oracle connection in ConfigureServices method.
 ### Task 7: Update the Dashboard Stored Procedure Call

 With PostgreSQL, stored procedures cannot return output values without a cursor.
 This Task details how to write a function to replicate the same logic.
 Functions can return result sets directly, without a cursor.